LashawnFofung/Super-Heroes-Analysis-Project/README.md

 <h2>Dataset</h2>

-This project utilizes the heroes_information.csv dataset, which contains detailed information about various comic book heroes.
+This project utilizes the `heroes_information.csv dataset`, which contains detailed information about various comic book heroes.
 Each row in the dataset represents a unique hero, and the columns provide different attributes about them.

 Key features and columns of the dataset include: